mgherghi/Warez/Extensions & Scripts.md

 - [1337X - Subtitle download links to TV and Movie torrents](https://greasyfork.org/en/scripts/29467-1337x-subtitle-download-links-to-tv-and-movie-torrents) - Adds download links for subtitles to every TV and movie torrent on 1337x (addic7ed & subscene).
 - [YouTube to invidious](https://anonym.to/?https://greasyfork.org/en/scripts/375264-YouTube-to-invidious) - Convert YouTube links to invidious ones to protect your privacy.
 - [Yes i'm here, YouTube !](https://anonym.to/?https://greasyfork.org/en/scripts/401348-yes-i-m-here-YouTube/code) - This script disable the auto pausing of YouTube videos if you don't interact with the screen for a certain amount of time.
 So, this disable the functionality "Video paused.
 Continue watching?" on YouTube.
+- [IMDb Scout Mod](https://anonym.to/?https://greasyfork.org/en/scripts/407284-imdb-scout-mod) - Add links from IMDb pages to torrent and other sites -- easy downloading from IMDb.

 **[`^        back to top        ^`](#)**